nando-2002/Wave-Sim/README.md

 # Wave-Sim
 This repo is a collection of programs that aim to solve the 2nd order wave equation in 1 and 2 dimensions.
-At the moment both the 1D and 2D solver are lower order explicit finite difference based, but will be updated to also implement higher order approximations, predictor-corrector methods and spectral methods.
+The 1D solver computes a domain with dirichlet boundaries (and a gaussian function as an initial condition).
+The 2D program contains both a pseudospectral solver that uses trigonometric basis functions, and a finite difference solver.

 ## 1D Solver
 ![](https://github.com/pnkchor/Wave-Sim/blob/main/images/1Danim.gif)